 More and more, people are keeping at least some of their natural teeth as they get older.
 If you are missing some teeth in a row but still have natural teeth on either side of the gap, you could be a great fit for partial dentures.
 Like full dentures, these are removable and use beautiful replacement teeth set in a gum-colored mold.
 However, partials do not have a full arch of teeth; they replace only the ones you are missing.
 They are held in place by clasps attached to the healthy teeth next to the space.

 While traditional full dentures are very useful, some patients have trouble keeping the dentures where they belong.
 Sometimes, the dentures can slide around or even come out unexpectedly.
-If you want to make sure your dentures stay put, we can combine dentures with dental implants.
+If you want to make sure your dentures stay put, we can combine dentures with dental implants or mini dental implants — smaller in diameter than regular implants.
 Implant-supported dentures use a curved bar to hold onto implanted roots, and implant-retained dentures do the same with a series of ball-and-socket connectors.

 For some patients, getting traditional dentures is not an option.
 For example, patients with gum disease can have such a problem with their gum tissue that putting removable dentures over the gums can be uncomfortable.
 Many patients have bone loss in their jaw, or do not want the dentures to cover their palate and interfere with tasting food.
 To help with all of this, we offer hybrid dentures.
 These are dentures in that they replace all of the teeth on the top or bottom of your mouth.
 Unlike removable dentures, however, they use dental implants to secure the dentures in place and help transfer the pressure from biting onto the bone and not the gums.
 Hybrid dentures can also include replacement gums for missing gum tissue to ensure your smile looks normal.